wjakob/nanobind/docs/api_core.rst

       Append an element to the list.
 When `T` does not already represent a wrapped Python object, the function performs a cast.

+   .. cpp:function:: template <typename T> void insert(Py_ssize_t index, T&& value)

+      Insert an element to the list (at index ``index``, which may also be negative).
+When `T` does not already represent a wrapped Python object, the function performs a cast.

    .. cpp:function:: template <typename T, enable_if_t<std::is_arithmetic_v<T>> = 1> detail::accessor<num_item_list> operator[](T key) const

       Analogous to ``self[key]`` in Python, where ``key`` is an arithmetic